waseemingly/tp/docs/UserGuide.md

 When command succeeds, CLI shows:

 ```
-This is the one project with matching information
+This is the one project with matching information.
 ```
 followed by the matching project's details in the GUI.

 [Scroll back to Table of Contents](#table-of-contents)

-### Find deadlines `find-deadline`
+### Find deadlines : `find-deadline`

-Finds deadlines in project tab based on date and/or priority
+Finds deadlines in project tab based on date and/or priority.

 Format: `find-deadline [d/DATE] [pri/PRIORITY]`

-* When finding deadlines based on `DATE`, the project tab displays deadlines due before or on the specified date
+* When finding deadlines based on `DATE`, the project tab displays deadlines due before or on the specified date.
-* When finding deadlines based on `PRIORITY`, only that priority (`HIGH`,`MEDIUM`, `LOW`) deadlines are shown
+* When finding deadlines based on `PRIORITY`, only that priority (`HIGH`,`MEDIUM`, `LOW`) deadlines are shown.

 Example of usage: `find-deadline d/20-11-2023 pri/MEDIUM`